theeanthony/Nasa-Search-Project/README.md

 **How to run Nasa Project App**

+- You must have XCode installed or an application that can run .xcodeproj
 - Download zip NasaProject
 - Open zip file
 - Double click or right click and press open on Nasa Project.xcodeproj